Mobility aid

 A mobility aid is a device designed to assist individuals with impaired movement.
 These devices help people walk, maintain balance, or get around more easily.

 Mobility aids include walking supports like canes, crutches, and walkers for those with limited walking ability, as well as wheelchairs and scooters for individuals who cannot walk or need assistance over longer distances.
 For people who are blind or visually impaired, tools such as white canes and guide dogs offer essential support.
 There are also aids designed for use within buildings, such as stair lifts and transfer devices that help users move between floors or from one position to another.

 The term "mobility aid" generally refers to mechanical or assistive devices and is often used in official contexts, including tax or medical equipment classifications.
 These devices are typically intended to offer mobility similar to what a person might achieve when walking or standing without help.

-Emerging technologies continue to expand the capabilities of mobility aids by incorporating features like sensors and providing users with audio or tactile feedback.
+Emerging technologies continue to expand the capabilities of mobility aids by incorporating features like sensors and providing users with auditory or tactile feedback.
+Sensors feed data to machine learning algorithms allowing the mobility aid to personalize a patient's rehabilitation.
+Other new technologies include robotics to create exoskeletons to assist people with limited to no control of walking and moving.